 These positive effects extend beyond simple stress relief for employees.
 Mindfulness can literally help employees “get in the zone,” resulting in increased creativity, focus, and engagement.
 And when mindfulness is practiced regularly, employees not only become better at getting their jobs done, but they also enjoy their work more in the process.

-Tips for Integrating Mindfulness into Corporate Wellness Programs
+4 Tips for Integrating Mindfulness at Work

-Offer At-Work Classes
+Offer Guided Mindfulness Meditation Classes

 Incorporate Mindfulness in Daily Work Activities